Dundalk F.C.: Takeover, rise and fall (1964–1974)

 Future Ireland manager Liam Tuohy took over in the summer of 1969 and also joined the board, and as a result of his managerial experience, Dundalk entered the new decade at the top of the league table.
 But Tuohy was obliged to thin the squad and cut the wage bill because of the scale of the debts still hanging over the club from the redevelopment of Oriel Park, and he could not build a side able to sustain a title challenge.
 The 1971–72 Shield success would be the high point of his reign, and he quit at the end of that season, criticising a lack of local support in the process.
 His only other trophy at the club was the 1970–71 Leinster Senior Cup.

-Dundalk had to sell or release a number of players to survive after Tuohy left, and they slid down the table—with a young, inexperienced team finishing second from bottom in 1972–73.
+Dundalk had to sell or release several players to survive after Tuohy left, and they slid down the table with a young, inexperienced team finishing second from bottom in 1972–73.
 To recover the situation, a new board took over the running of the club, and hired John Smith from Walsall as player-manager.
 After renegotiating the club's debts, they were able to provide Smith with funds to sign several players.
 Smith delivered a Leinster Senior Cup in his first season, but they subsequently fell away in the league after a good start, and Smith quit two matches into his second season for a job outside football.
-Following his departure, the club appointed Jim McLaughlin as player-manager in November 1974.